Peter Foxcroft

-Peter Foxcroft (1819 – 3 April 1896) was an English cotton mill manager, inventor, Bible Christian Church preacher, and vegetarianism activist.
-He was an early and prominent member of the Vegetarian Society and a leading figure in the Bible Christian Church.
-Foxcroft managed a cotton mill owned by Charles and John Tysoe, and filed several patents for improvements in cotton machinery.
+Peter Foxcroft (1819 – 3 April 1896) was an English vegetarianism activist, cotton mill manager, inventor, and Bible Christian Church preacher.
+He was an early member of the Vegetarian Society, serving as its secretary, local secretary in Salford, vice-president, and chair of its executive.
+Foxcroft managed a cotton mill owned by Charles and John Tysoe and filed patents for improvements in cotton machinery.

 Biography

 Early life and career

 Peter Foxcroft was born in 1819 in Gargrave, Yorkshire, the son of Thomas Foxcroft, a grocer.
-Originating from a humble background, he managed to build a modest fortune through hard work and careful living on two separate occasions.
+Charles W. Forward later wrote that Foxcroft came from a modest background and acquired a small fortune twice through work and economy.

-In his early years, Foxcroft was not in good health.
-He spent a significant portion of his life working in a cotton mill with workrooms heated to temperatures 80 and 100 °F. Despite these challenging conditions, he outlived his entire family, which included his father, mother, brothers, and sisters, a total of seven members.
-Foxcroft worked at one mill for 26 years without missing a single day due to illness.
-Later, after adopting a vegetarian diet and experiencing an improvement in his health, he was advised to return to his previous dietary habits.
-However, his former health issues reemerged with greater severity, leading him to ultimately commit to a vegetarian lifestyle permanently.
-He was also a dedicated teetotaller.
+Foxcroft worked for much of his life in a cotton mill, where workrooms were heated to between 80 and 100 °F. Forward wrote that Foxcroft worked at one mill for 26 years without losing a day through illness, and that he outlived his parents and siblings.
+After adopting a vegetarian diet, Foxcroft reported an improvement in his health.
+He later returned briefly to his former diet, after which he said his earlier health problems returned, and then resumed vegetarianism permanently.
+He was also a teetotaller.

 In 1847, Foxcroft joined the Vegetarian Society.
-He succeeded Henry S. Clubb as the Society's secretary in 1850 and became the local secretary of the Society in Salford around 1852, remaining in the role for two decades.
-Foxcroft also served as a vice-president of the Society and was a chair of its executive for the same period.
-He criticised Francis William Newman for allowing associate memberships in the Society for individuals who wanted to be members but were not fully vegetarian.
+He succeeded Henry S. Clubb as the society's secretary in 1850 and became its local secretary in Salford around 1852, remaining in the post for about two decades.
+He also served as a vice-president of the society and chaired its executive for the same period.
+Foxcroft criticised Francis William Newman for permitting associate membership in the society for people who wished to be members but were not fully vegetarian.